So you’ve decided to take the plunge and start a business. Well done you!

 Step two: don’t take it personally

-Remind yourself that the reason people may not be as supportive of your dream as you might hope them to be is because they care about you.
+Remind yourself that the reason people may not be as supportive of your choices as you might hope them to be is because they care about you.
 If they didn’t care about your wellbeing, your financial security, your family, or your reputation they wouldn’t be worried about your risk of failure.

 So be the bigger person and choose to see it as a sign of their love, rather than seeing it as a sign they don’t believe in you.
 Say to yourself, “They want me to succeed, but they want me to be safe.
 I should be more worried if people don’t care.”